 - Fleet vehicles: those that are owned by Red Eléctrica.
-These vehicles are used by technicians in different areas to perform their work. - Shared leasing vehicles used by technicians in different areas to perform their work.

-• Manager's vehicles: emissions derived from fuel consumption by vehicles, owned by Red Eléctrica or leasing cars, used by managers to perform their work (excluding private use).
+These vehicles are used by technicians in different areas to perform their work. - o Shared leasing vehicles used by technicians in different areas to perform their work. - o Manager's vehicles: emissions derived from fuel consumption by vehicles, owned by Red Eléctrica or leasing cars, used by managers to perform their work (excluding private use). - ✓ Applies to all companies.